 vi.
 At this point, if you receive any error message warning that the SSD disk is too big then you have to delete more data from the old HDD.
 This actually happens when you have not formatted the SSD to detect its original capacity.

-In this process to Reinstall Windows 10 from HDD to SSD, once the cloning phase is completed, File Explorer displays the new system drive.
+In this process to Reinstall Windows 11 or 10 from HDD to SSD, once the cloning phase is completed, File Explorer displays the new system drive.
 Switch on the system and boot it from SSD.
 However, you may have to enter the “Boot menu” and pick up the “solid state drive” as the drive that the system will boot from now onwards.

 Open the File Explorer and now delete the old drive.
 But make sure not to remove the backup.
-Perform a right click on the drive and from the list of options, choose Format.
+Perform a right-click on the drive and from the list of options, choose Format.

 Wait for the format to complete and do away with all the items on the old drive.